Backpacking essentials range wildly from traveler to traveler. In general though, you need way less than you think.

-An old camping adage has it that you can always tell a true back-country trekker: she’s the one who filed the handle off her toothbrush to save a few precious ounces.
+An old camping adage has it that you can always tell a true backpacker: she’s the one who filed the handle off her toothbrush to save a few precious ounces.

 A bag that’s too heavy will weigh you down in more ways than one.